iterative/dvc.org/content/blog/2022-03-17-march-22-heartbeat.md

 are committed to doing everything we can to support the safety of our Ukrainian, as well as the transition of our Russian colleagues during this crisis.

-We as a company have donated to the humanitarian efforts to help the people of Ukraine and are matching our team members' donations as well.
+We as a company are against this war.
+We have donated to the humanitarian efforts to help the people of Ukraine and are matching our team members' donations as well.
 We are proud of the perseverance, care, and support coming from our team at this time.

 If you are able, we ask that you consider these resources as ways to help.
 Our hope is that the world will find a quick and peaceful end to this war and